Brown Leaves on Holly

-It's worth waiting to see how extensive the damage may become before you take any curative measures.
-Some of the leaves may be damaged, but buds may not be, so the plant may send out new shoots normally this spring.
+It's worth waiting to see how extensive the damage may be before you take any curative measures.
+Some of the leaves may be damaged, but buds may not be, so the plant may send out new, normal shoots this spring yet.
 If, after the plant sends out its spring flush of growth, there still are browned areas, go ahead and cut them out early this summer.